Don’t let perfect be the enemy of good.

 Good is a whole heck of a lot better than diddly squat.

-I have also learned that things that may start out as good can evolve into something much, much better, something great, something that might even feel just perfect.
+I have learned that things that may start out as good can evolve into something much, much better, something great, something that might even feel just perfect.

 But diddly squat…yeah, it doesn’t evolve…AT ALL.
 It just stays diddly squat.